Ghost Story (TV series): Casting

-Guest stars included Helen Hayes, Jason Robards, Patricia Neal, William Windom, Gena Rowlands, Carolyn Jones, Melvyn Douglas, Tyne Daly, David Soul, Karen Black and Jodie Foster.
+Guest stars included Tab Hunter, Helen Hayes, Jason Robards, Patricia Neal, William Windom, Gena Rowlands, Carolyn Jones, Melvyn Douglas, Stella Stevens, Tyne Daly, David Soul, Karen Black and Jodie Foster.

 Writing

-Several episodes were also written by Jimmy Sangster, a British screenwriter, producer and director of Hammer Films.
+Several episodes were written by Jimmy Sangster, a British screenwriter, producer and director of Hammer Films.

-The episode "House of Evil" (working title "The Doll's House"), was an original teleplay by Robert Bloch (written as "The Doll's House").
+The episode "House of Evil" was an original teleplay by Robert Bloch (written as "The Doll's House").

 D.C.
 Fontana scripted the episode "Earth, Air, Fire and Water", based on a story by herself and Harlan Ellison.
 Both writers had worked on Star Trek, the former extensively.

 Renaming

-Beginning with "Time of Terror", the series' thirteenth episode, which aired on January 5, 1973, the series was renamed Circle of Fear.
+Beginning with "Death's Head", the series' fourteenth episode, which aired on January 5, 1973, the series was renamed Circle of Fear.